zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 Requires to specify up to 14 variables in the input file (pert.in)
   - _prefix_: same prefix as in 'prefix'\_epwan.h5
   - _calc\_mode_: set to 'setup'
-  - _hole_: compute hole carrier concentration.
-By default _hole_ is set to .false., and electron carrier concentration will be computed.
-Set it to .true. when one needs hole carrier concentration.
+  - _hole_: By default _hole_ is set to .false..
+Set it to .true. only when computing hole mobility of a semiconductor (the code compute hole concentration, instead of electron concentration, if _hole_ is .ture.).
   - _boltz\_kdim(1)_, _boltz\_kdim(2)_, _boltz\_kdim(3)_: number of k points along each dimension of a k-point grid for the electrons momentum.
 This k-point grid is employed to compute the mobility or conductivity.
   - _boltz\_qdim(1)_, _boltz\_qdim(2)_, _boltz\_qdim(3)_: number of q points along each dimension of a uniform grid for the phonon momentum; the default is that _boltz\_qdim(i)=boltz\_kdim(i)_.
 If users need the size as same as the k grid, no need to specify these variables.
   - _boltz\_emin_, _boltz\_emax_: energy window (in eV units) used to compute transport properties.
 The suggested values are from 6 k_BT below E_F (boltz_emin) to 6k_BT above E_F (boltz_emax), where E<sub>F</sub> is the Fermi energy, k<sub>B</sub> the Boltzmann constant, and T is temperature in K units.